Best Places to Ice Fish in Wisconsin: Lake Winnebago

 Here are some tips for locating and catching fish through the ice on Lake Winnebago:

-- Early Ice-up in the bays and channels on the west shore provides great walking opportunities to bag some nice early season panfish.
+- Early Ice-up in the bays and channels on the west shore provides great walking opportunities to bag some nice early-season panfish.
 Concentrate in and along weed edges where some “green” weeds still exist.
-As ice builds the panfish will begin to roam the deeper basin areas of these same bays.
+As ice builds, the panfish will begin to roam the deeper basin areas of these same bays.
 Use your flasher to locate schools of fish roaming the basin.
 Activity likely will come in spurts, moving a couple hundred yards can make a huge difference in putting some fish on the ice.
 Mobile fishing apps like Fishidy can help when pre-planning an ice fishing outing and researching a body of water.

 - Don’t be afraid to stay away from the large groups that will form on the lake in the winter.
 Moving a half mile away from the big groups can bring big rewards.
 The main lake basin is huge and many large schools of fish exist.
 2-3 miles off either the east or west shore are good places to start.
 Use extreme caution anywhere near and out from the mouth of the Fox River in Oshkosh.
 The south end of the lake offers several areas easily accessible by foot.
 Find some weed edges or slight depth changes and you will find a nice meal of perch or bluegill.

-- Winnebago is a massive body of water and can be very intimidating for ice fishermen who don’t know their way around the lake.
+- Lake Winnebago is a massive body of water and can be very intimidating for ice fishermen and women who don’t know their way around the lake.
 Success can be found in numbers, meaning the number of holes you are willing to drill.
 The fish have a great deal of places to go and will tend to roam, especially as the ice fishing season progresses.
 Be flexible in your presentation, sometimes the flash/noise lures work great, and sometimes a more subtle presentation is the ticket.
-Great opportunities exist for those who are willing to work and adapt to what the fish are telling them on Lake Winnebago.
+Great opportunities exist for those who are willing to work and adapt to what the fish are telling them on Lake Winnebago..